2008–09 Charlton Athletic F.C. season

 During the 2008–09 English football season, Charlton Athletic competed in the Football League Championship.
 It was their second consecutive season at this level since relegation from the Premier League at the end of the 2006–07 season.
 Along with competing in the Championship, the club also participated in the FA Cup, and the League Cup.
 The season covered the period from 1 July 2008 to 30 June 2009.

 Season summary

 Charlton were tipped to make a strong challenge for promotion, but it all went wrong for the Addicks and by the time manager Alan Pardew was sacked in November the club was in serious danger of a second relegation in three seasons.
 He was replaced with former Colchester United manager Phil Parkinson, but he was unable to save Charlton from falling into English football's third tier for the first time since 1981, coming in last place, 12 points adrift of safety.

+Kit

+Charlton's kits were produced by Spanish company Joma. with Carbrini Sportswear replacing Spanish property company, Llanera, who declared bankruptcy during the previous season.